eliasjames/devdemystified-webapp/annotations/12-test-take-turn-basics.md

 3. Steps

 # Overview
 Start with basic setup.
-We're adding a `currentPlayer` variable to track whose turn it is (note the use of `let` as the value is expected to change).
+We're adding a `currentPlayer` variable to track whose turn it is (note the use of `let`, as the value is expected to change).
 We have a "getter" and a "setter" function for `currentPlayer`.

 The tests for these functions demonstrate documentation purposes: by reading the tests, we learn that a game which has not started has `currentPlayer` 0, and that the value `1` corresponds to player 'x'.